best-practice-and-impact/ons-spark/ons-spark/spark-functions/cross_joins.md

 ```
 ````
 Now cross join `cal_years` and `animals`.
-In PySpark, use [`.crossJoin()`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.crossJoin.html), which is method applied to the DataFrame and takes one argument, the DF to cross join to.
+In PySpark, use [`.crossJoin()`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.crossJoin.html), which is a method applied to the DataFrame and takes one argument, the DF to cross join to.
 In sparklyr, there is no native cross join function, so use [`full_join()`](https://spark.rstudio.com/packages/sparklyr/latest/reference/join.tbl_spark.html) with `by=character()`.

 Note that apart from the order of the columns the result will be the same regardless of which DF is on the left and which is on the right.
-The `result` DF will have $27 * 11 = 297$ rows.
+The `result` DF will have $27 \times 11 = 297$ rows.
 ````{tabs}
 ```{code-tab} py
 result = animals.crossJoin(cal_years).orderBy("animal_group", "cal_year")